uchicago-dsi/textbook-datascience-1/textbook/04/chapter4-glossary.md

 ```

 ## Broadcasting
-A set of rules in NumPy that allow arrays of different shapes to be combined in arithmetic operations by “stretching” one to match the other.
+A set of rules in `numpy` that allow arrays of different shapes to be combined in arithmetic operations by “stretching” one to match the other.

 ```python
 import numpy as np